microsoft/PowerPlatformConnectors/independent-publisher-connectors/Rarible/readme.md

 # Rarible
 The Rarible Multichain Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs.
-This connector specifically uses the Ethereum netowrk and allows a user to pull this data into their app, flow, or report.
+This connector specifically uses the Ethereum network and allows a user to pull this data into their app, flow, or report.

 ## Publisher: Roy Paar